-You have to be injury free.
-Even if you are injury free and healthy, the tests used in the assessment can cause injury, and care must be taken in implementing them, please take care of yourself.
-We take no responsibility for any injuries or incidents that arise in relation to the content of this website.
+You have to be injury free to complete an Assessment.
+Even if you are injury free and healthy, the tests themselves can cause injury, and care must be taken in implementing them, so please take care of yourself.
+We take no responsibility for any injuries or accidents that arise in relation to the content of this website.

-We hope you remain injury free, but in the event that you injure yourself, please Contact us.
-This is crucial to ensure the safety of The Test4Climbing tool.
+We hope you remain injury free, but in the event that you do injure yourself, please Contact us.
+This is crucial to ensure the safety of The Test4Climbing tool for climbers.

-You need to be an experienced climber to ensure you know what you are doing and what this system is for.
-As a guide, you should have at least 1 year of regular climbing experience as a minimum.
+You should be an experienced climber to ensure you know what you are doing and what this system is for.
+You should have at least one year of regular climbing experience as a minimum.

-Whilst completing The Supreme Master Checkout, we advise you ask a friend or someone to supervise whilst completing the tests in order to get reliable and solid results.
-Some of the tests require measurements to be taken, and will be much easier with some external help.
-We advise the person helping is a reliable, helpful, involved and meticulous person, just like SpongeBob SquarePants ;)
+While completing The Supreme Master Assessment, we advise you ask a friend or someone to supervise your tests in order to record reliable results.
+Some of the tests require measurements to be taken, and will be much easier with some outside help.
+Ideally, the person helping you will be reliable, helpful, involved, and meticulous, just like SpongeBob SquarePants ;-)

-If you feel that your results might be unreliable, because of any sickness, low fitness levels or a long break in climbing, please refrain from performing the tests until you are back to your climbing level represented by climbing route grades and fit and healthy.
+If you feel that your results might be unreliable, because of any injury, sickness, low fitness levels, or a long break in climbing, please refrain from performing the tests until you are fit and healthy.

-The Supreme Master Checkout is not training, the test exercises are not designed to create a training stimulus, body adaptations or anabolic processes.
-The purpose of this system is to test a climbers’ abilities in the form of Key Performance Indicators and compare them with other climbers who are able to send harder routes.
+The Supreme Master Assessment is not training.
+The test exercises are not designed to create a training stimulus, body adaptations, or anabolic processes.
+The purpose of this system is to test a climber's abilities in the form of Key Performance Indicators and compare them with other climbers.

-Some test exercises require proper technique in execution to avoid injury or ensure accuracy of the result.
-This will be highlighted within the testing procedure instructions, however ... none the less ... the aim is to PERFORM AS HARD AS POSSIBLE!
+Some test exercises require proper technique to avoid injury or ensure accuracy of the result.
+These techniques will be highlighted in the testing procedure instructions, however, your primary goal is to PERFORM AS HARD AS POSSIBLE!

-With this in mind, perfect technique may not matter.
-There are two main rules - primarily, maintaining your health and avoiding injuries, and secondly PERFORMING AS HARD AS POSSIBLE! ;)
+With this in mind, perfect technique may matter more or less depending on the exercise.
+Then, the two main principles to balance during testing are maintaining your health + avoiding injuries and PERFORMING AS HARD AS POSSIBLE! ;-)

 If you input metric data please maintain this throughout the data entry and do not change to imperial for a single test and vice versa, if you use imperial measurements please avoid changing it to metric within a single test.